First National Bank's Statement of Privacy Principles

 Sharing Information with Third Parties

-We have contracted with a third party, Fidelity, to make internet services available to our customers.
-We will provide Fidelity with only that information necessary to conduct transactions for our customers.
-Our contract with Fidelity requires them to maintain your information with the same high level of confidentiality with which we maintain your information.
-Fidelity maintains ICSA certification.
+We have contracted with a third party, FIS, to make internet services available to our customers.
+We will provide FIS, with only that information necessary to conduct transactions for our customers.
+Our contract with FIS, requires them to maintain your information with the same high level of confidentiality with which we maintain your information.
+FIS maintains ICSA certification.
 ICSA certification reflects a commitment to secure internet transactions and the existence of state-of-the-art website security technology.

 We have many security features in place to protect your information on the internet.
 No one can access your account information on-line without the access codes you are provided.
 These access codes usually consist of your Customer ID and your Password.
 You can protect your account information by signing off of your computer when you have completed your transaction, changing your Password frequently, and by not sharing these codes with anyone.
 If you forget to sign off, our computer will sign off for you after there has been no activity for a certain period of time.
 NOTE: Passwords are set to automatically expire every 90 days.

-Secure browsers, such as Microsoft's Internet Explorer and Netscape's Navigator, are required to access your information as additional protection of your account information.
+Secure browsers, such as Internet Explorer, Chrome, Safari, or Firefox are required to access your information as additional protection of your account information.
 We support 128-bit encryption browsers only.
 Encryption serves to "scramble" your private, financial information as it moves between your computer at home and ours.
 Firewalls are also used to ensure that only authorized transactions occur.
 Internet reports, produced by the system, are reviewed daily by authorized personnel to ensure that only authorized transactions have occurred.

 Please be aware that if you provide your Customer ID and Password to anyone, you are authorizing them to access your account.
 Any transactions that may take place in your account as a result are considered to be authorized by you.
 If you wish to cancel this type of account, you will need to notify us so that we may issue new access codes for your internet account.